petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 ### Configuring the Public Directory

 If you wish to add custom static content, then place these files in `webserver/configs/{ENV}/public/`.
-DXP Cloud will look for this public folder and copy all files inside of it to `/var/www/html`.
+Liferay Cloud will look for this public folder and copy all files inside of it to `/var/www/html`.

 You will need to add additional locations within your `conf.d` folder to configure the public folder.
 For example, to add a `.html` file (such as `index.html`) to a new `webserver/configs/{ENV}/public/static` folder, add a unique `.conf` configuration file to `webserver/configs/{ENV}/conf.d` with the following content: